HAWAII RESIDENTS WILL NEED REAL ID COMPLIANT IDENTIFICATION TO FLY STARTING

 • U.S. Merchant Mariner Credential

-In Hawaii, if required documents proving legal presence, legal name, date of birth, social security number and current Hawaii principal residence are already on file, you may be able to apply for a duplicate license with the “star in a gold circle” online.
-Links to individual county services are below.
+In Hawaii, if required documents proving legal presence, legal name, date of birth, social security number and current Hawaii principal residence are already on file, you may be able to apply for a duplicate license with the “star in a gold circle” at your driver license office.

 If the proof of legal presence, legal name, date of birth, social security number and Hawaii principal residence documents are not already on file, or your legal name or address have changed, the request for the “star in gold circle” ID must be submitted in person.